 Edited by Marco Palmieri.

-TITAN Book 1 is a USA Today best-seller!
+TITAN Book 1 was a USA Today best-seller!

 384 pgs., Paperback (ISBN: 0-7434-9627-2) $7.99